Pippadi/WiiWill/README.md

 ## Usage

-1. Build with `go build` [TODO: publish prebuilt binary]
-2. Instantiate `uinput` kernel module with `sudo modprobe uinput`
+1. Download the tarball from the releases section
+2. Untar with `tar -xvf WiiWill.tar.xz`
+3. Install `make` if you haven't already, and run `sudo make install`
-3. Start program
+4. Start program
-4. Connect Wii remote from system's bluetooth settings
+5. Connect Wii remote from system's bluetooth settings

 Steps 3 and 4 *must* be done in order for WiiWill to recognize the remote.
+Uninstall with `sudo make uninstall`.

 ## Motivations